arkadianriver/catcam/README.md

    to create an app and get a token.
 To protect my other Dropbox data, I chose to use the kind of app that's restricted to a single folder.

-1. After downloading or cloning this repo, follow the config template to create a `config/catcfg.inc` file with the Dropbox app name and token.
+1. After downloading or cloning this repo, use the config template to create a `config/catcfg.inc` file with the Dropbox app name and token.
 For example:

    ```php